drakkan/sftpgo/README.md

 - `s3_key_prefix`, allows to restrict access to the virtual folder identified by this prefix and its contents
 - `gcs_bucket`, required for GCS filesystem
 - `gcs_credentials`, Google Cloud Storage JSON credentials base64 encoded
+- `gcs_automatic_credentials`, integer.
+Set to 1 to use Application Default Credentials strategy or set to 0 to use explicit credentials via `gcs_credentials`
 - `gcs_storage_class`
 - `gcs_key_prefix`, allows to restrict access to the virtual folder identified by this prefix and its contents